djfordz/djfordz.github.io/_posts/2017-04-27-configuring-iptables-and-routing-for-openvn-server.md

 categories:
 - Linux
 - Openvpn
-introduction: "Configuring Iptables and Set Route for OpenVpn Server"
 ---

 Instead of rewriting post, I am just linking to Arash Milani's post.
 [How to configure iptables for openvpn](https://arashmilani.com/post?id=53).